prasannjeet/springboot-angular-mongo-battleship/readme.md

 - There is no AI opponent currently.
 - The design of the application can be improved.
 - If the browser is closed, there is no way to go back to the game.
+- If the second player loggs in with the same username as the first player, the game might not function correctly.
+At the moment, there is no validation built for this.

 ## Improvements
 - The two components for playing a game can be clubbed into one, as most of the functionalities, and design are identical.